R

 Eric Seeley

-Eric Seeley: Republican Candidate for Idaho House District 3A
+Eric Seeley: Idaho Republican Challenger for House District 3A

 Background

 Seeley describes himself on his campaign website as a Christian, former pastor, business owner, and community organizer who has been married for 25 years and is the father of three homeschooled children.
 His professional background spans sales, advertising, recruiting, ministry leadership, and community outreach.
-He holds a Bachelor of Science degree focused on the internet and technology space and a Master of Arts degree in political philosophy and theology.
+He holds a Bachelor of Science degree with a focus in internet and technology and a Master of Arts in political philosophy and theology.
 He is active in gospel outreach in the Hayden area and has spoken at churches in the Coeur d’Alene area.

 Political Career

 Seeley has not previously held elected office.
-His 2026 candidacy for Idaho House District 3A represents his first bid for the Idaho Legislature, as confirmed by Ballotpedia.
+The 2026 House District 3A race is his first campaign for the Idaho Legislature.

 Policy Positions

-Seeley’s stated positions, as outlined on his campaign website, center on three areas: abortion, government transparency, and tax relief.
+Seeley’s documented positions, as outlined on his campaign website, center on three areas.

-On abortion, Seeley’s primary stated legislative goal is to author an Equal Protection bill to abolish abortion in Idaho, which he frames as closing “the loopholes that keep abortion legal.”
-He describes the protection of all human life as the highest legislative priority and states he will use every available platform to argue for equal protection for the unborn.
+On abortion, his primary stated legislative goal is to author an Equal Protection bill to abolish abortion in Idaho, which he frames as closing “the loopholes that keep abortion legal.”
+He describes protecting all human life as the highest legislative priority and states he will use every available platform to advocate for equal protection for the unborn.

 On government transparency, Seeley calls for no secret meetings with lobbyists, public publication of his campaign calendar and meeting schedule, and regular virtual town halls to increase direct constituent access to their representative.

-On fiscal policy, Seeley supports capping annual property tax increases at one percent, freezing property tax increases for senior citizens, and eliminating the sales tax on groceries and baby items.
+On fiscal policy, he supports capping annual property tax increases at one percent, freezing property tax increases for senior citizens, and eliminating the sales tax on groceries and baby items.

 Political Alignment

 Seeley is a Christian Nationalist Activist.
-He explicitly identifies himself as a “Christian Statesman” and frames his candidacy entirely within a biblical worldview, describing his goal as “faithful representation” and grounding his legislative priorities in theological conviction.
-His campaign endorsers are both pastors who describe his fitness for office in terms of his fear of the Lord and his faithfulness to God’s Word.
-His central legislative priority, an abortion abolition bill framed as an equal protection measure, and his integration of weekly street evangelism into his public campaign activities reflect a model of governance explicitly tied to Christian religious authority.
-Taken together, these indicators place him within the Christian Nationalist Activist classification.
+On his campaign website, he explicitly identifies himself as a “Christian Statesman” and frames his candidacy entirely within a biblical worldview, describing his goal as “faithful representation” grounded in theological conviction.
+His campaign endorsers are both pastors who describe his fitness for office in terms of religious fidelity and scriptural alignment.
+His central legislative priority, an abortion abolition bill framed as an equal protection measure under God’s law, and his integration of street evangelism into his public campaign activities reflect a model of civic governance tied to Christian religious authority.
+Taken together, these indicators, all documented directly from his own published campaign materials, support the Christian Nationalist Activist classification.

 Campaign and Endorsements

-Seeley’s campaign has received endorsements from Pastor Steven Hemming of Family Worship Center in Hayden, Idaho, and Pastor Benje Graves of Vision Community Church in Marsing, Idaho, both documented on his campaign website.
-He faces incumbent Rep. Vito Barbieri, who is seeking his eighth term, in the May 19, 2026 Republican primary.
-The general election is November 3, 2026.
+Seeley has received endorsements from Pastor Steven Hemming of Family Worship Center in Hayden and Pastor Benje Graves of Vision Community Church in Marsing, as documented on his campaign website.
+Campaign finance records are available through the Idaho Secretary of State’s Sunshine database.

 FAQ

 Who is Eric Seeley, Idaho?
-Eric Seeley is a Republican from the Coeur d’Alene area running for Idaho House District 3A in the May 19, 2026 primary.
-He is a former pastor, business owner, and community organizer challenging eight-term incumbent Rep. Vito Barbieri.
+Eric Seeley is a Republican from the Coeur d’Alene area running for Idaho House District 3A in the May 19, 2026, primary.
+A former pastor, business owner, and community organizer, he is challenging eight-term incumbent Vito Barbieri.

-Is Eric Seeley an incumbent?
-No. Seeley is a challenger with no prior legislative experience.
+Is Eric Seeley an incumbent or challenger?
+He is a challenger with no prior legislative experience, running against incumbent Vito Barbieri in the Republican primary.

 What are Eric Seeley’s political positions?
-Seeley’s stated priorities are authoring an abortion abolition bill, increasing transparency in state government, capping property tax increases, ending property tax increases for seniors, and eliminating the sales tax on groceries and baby items.
+His stated priorities include authoring an abortion abolition bill, increasing transparency in state government, capping property tax increases at one percent, and eliminating the grocery and baby item sales tax.

 Profile published by IdahoVoters.com.
 Last updated April 2026.
 This profile will be updated as additional information becomes available.